zaycev/interview-preparation/README.md

-## My Preparation for Coding Interview
+# Preparation for Coding Interviews

 #### Problems